ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/promote-database-node.dotnet.markdown

-﻿# Operations : Server : How to promote database node?
+﻿# Operations : Server : How to Promote a Database Node?

-This operation is used to promote database node.
-After promotion node is considered as `Member`.
+This operation is used to promote a database node.
+After promotion, the node is considered as a `Member`.

 ## Syntax